-Cataloging and Categorizing Assets Based on Enterprise Value
+2. Cataloging and Categorizing Assets Based on Enterprise Value

-All public- and private-sector enterprises use a significant array of assets to accomplish their 323 324 missions.
+Public- and private-sector enterprises use a significant array of assets to accomplish their missions.
 While the term "asset" may immediately call to mind technical equipment, assets cover a much broader set of resources.
-An asset may be tangible (e.g., a physical item such as hardware, firmware, computing platform, network device, or another technology component) or 326

-327 intangible (e.g., data, information, software, trademark, copyright, patent, intellectual property, confidence, institutional knowledge, and intellectual property) are often impacted by attacks.
+An asset may be tangible (e.g., a physical item such as hardware, firmware, computing platform, network device, or other technology component) or intangible (e.g., data, information, software, trademark, copyright, patent, intellectual property, or reputation).
+The value of an asset is driven by stakeholders based on the enterprise's mission.
+Practitioners should keep in mind that intangible assets (e.g., reputation, public confidence, institutional knowledge, and intellectual property) are often impacted by attacks.